ln0001/ResumeAnalyzer/README.md

 - MongoDB Atlas
 - Google Gemini AI
 - Apache Tika

-## 📞 Support

-For support, email dodwadabhishek@gmail.com or open an issue in the GitHub repository.

----

 ⭐ **Star this repo if you find it helpful!** ⭐

-Made with ❤️ using Spring Boot and MongoDB
+Made with ❤️ using React, Spring Boot and MongoDB